opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 ## Call for Virtual Posters

 The workshop will feature virtual posters contributed by members of the community.
-Those posters will consist of videos that showcases past or future work accompanied by a title and short description.
+Those posters will consist of videos/slides that showcases past or future work accompanied by a title and short description.
 The poster will be accessible publicly on the workshop's page (this page).

 If you like to contribute a virtual poster, we ask you to [send us](mailto:elaasar@jpl.nasa.gov) your contribution.
 The deadline is Jan 26, 2024.